Supporting research excellence through funding and grant opportunities.

 Click here to view the Terms of Reference.

-Deadline for Receipt of Applications: February 21, 2025 at 13:00 ET
+Deadline for receipt of Applications: April 2, 2025 at 13:00 ET

-This program has been made possible by the Canada Brain Research Fund (CBRF), an innovative arrangement between the Government of Canada (through Health Canada) and Brain Canada Foundation, and the ALS Society of Canada.
+This program has been made possible by the Canada Brain Research Fund (CBRF), an innovative arrangement between the Government of Canada (through Health Canada) Brain Canada Foundation, and the ALS Society of Canada.